 - We build capacity for evaluation and work towards common indicators that demonstrates the value of our shared work.

-- We foster relationships with researchers and academics, and support community-based research that builds community knowledge, contributes to policy analysis, and shapes advocacy.
+- We foster relationships with researchers and academics, and support community-based research (CBR) that builds community knowledge, contributes to policy analysis, and shapes advocacy.